zx0r/ResilientNetworkArchitectures/README.md

 ###### Advantages

 - **Increased Anonymity/Privacy**: By separating the entry node (seen by ISP) from the exit node (seen by destination), it makes tracing traffic back to the origin user more difficult.
-- **Bypassing Sophisticated Blocks**: Can circumvent blocks that target specific exit IPs or protocols if intermediate hops are in less restricted regions or use different, unblocked protocols.
+- **Sophisticated Blocks**: Can circumvent blocks that target specific exit IPs or protocols if intermediate hops are in less restricted regions or use different, unblocked protocols.
 - **Jurisdictional Arbitrage**: Routing data through specific legal jurisdictions to take advantage of differing data protection laws (though effectiveness is complex).

 ###### Disadvantages